devcoaster/flask-api-boilerplate/README.md

 - Update `app.utilities.AppConfig` class with any extra keys added to env file.

 ### Running migrations
-After cloning the project, you need to apply migrations.
-This is only for test purposes.
-Delete the `./migrations` folder when transitioning to your own project.
 [Flask Migrate](https://flask-migrate.readthedocs.io/en/latest/) is used to manage database migrations.

 Start by installing dependencies with `make install-deps`.

-If migrations folder is not present, this will initialize and create the folder.
+Initialize migrations.
+This will create a `./migrations/` folder.
 ```
 make init-migrations
 ```